FossoresLP/GO-JWT-ed25519/README.md

 [![Licensed under: Boost Software License](https://img.shields.io/badge/style-BSL--1.0-red.svg?longCache=true&style=flat-square&label=License)](https://github.com/FossoresLP/GO-JWT-ed25519/blob/master/LICENSE.md)
 [![GoDoc](https://img.shields.io/badge/style-reference-blue.svg?longCache=true&style=flat-square&label=GoDoc)](https://godoc.org/github.com/FossoresLP/GO-JWT-ed25519)

-This packages implements JSON Web Token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519) in Go using [Ed25519](golang.org/x/crypto/ed25519)
+This packages implements JSON Web Token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519) in Go using [Ed25519](golang.org/x/crypto/ed25519).

+I'd like to implement Ed448 at some point but there is currently no stable Go implementation to build upon.

 Important: This package is not fully compliant with RFC 7519 (JWT) and RFC 7515 (JWS) due to not implementing default signature algorithms.
-It is able to decode all JWTs that adhere to the standard but can only validate tokens using EdDSA with Ed25519 keys
+It is able to decode all JWTs that adhere to the standard but can only validate tokens using EdDSA with Ed25519 keys.

+This package may now be considered stable.
+Any future changes will be made with backwards compatibility in mind and should never break anything.

 Data structures
 ---------------